I am always testing out new natural ways to deal with my health, injuries, and much more!

 I tried a variety of recipes and while many of them worked in a variety of ways, I still struggled to find the perfect option.
 Then, one day, I combined a number of recipes I have uncovered online and found the perfect alternative!
 Interestingly, the new creation not only helped with the occasional cut and scrape, but it also seemed to help with a variety of other ailments as well!

-Here's the thing, by combing the right ingredients, I was able to create a product that is all-natural that acts as an antibiotic, anti-inflammatory, anti-fungal, antiseptic, and astringent!
+Here's the thing, by combing the right ingredients, I was able to create a product that is all-natural and acts as an antibiotic, anti-inflammatory, anti-fungal, antiseptic, and astringent!
 Plus, there are no harmful chemicals, and petroleum jelly is removed!
-Even better, this stuff stays fresh and we have it in our home and I have also placed it in a pouch in my purse to have access to when we are on the go.
+Even better, this stuff stays fresh and we have it in our home I have also placed it in a pouch in my purse to access when we are on the go.

 Plus, it can be used in a similar manner to the chemical product, and even offers some added benefits!!!
 How could someone not fall in love with this simple salve?

 Plus, while you do have to purchase the products in a batch which can seem costly, in the end, you spend a ton less over time because you make a large or small batch, and can do so several times, proving the product is cheaper than the store brand in the end.

 These are just a few of the benefits, but for me, the icing on the cake is how simple it is to combine and create this excellent salve within minutes!
 No experience in making homemade ointments and salves necessary!

 Here's the thing, I use this salve for a ton of reasons, but I wanted to give you just a small list of the ways you can use it:

 - Minor Cuts and Scrapes

 - Minor Surgical Incisions (like when I had a cyst removed)

 Again, these are just a few of the uses when I grabbed this to help out.
 I am not kidding, the ingredients are soothing and regenerative!